anujs2099/rhce-sample-exams_1st-edition/lab4.md

 Using Jinja2 Templates

--  Project directory name is task6
+-  Project directory name is ~/rhce-sample-exams_1st-edition/files/lab4/task7/
 -  Use the inventory file & configuration file from lab1/task2
 -  Write a playbook as follows:
    - runs on all hosts
+   - install vsftpd
+   - uses vsftpd.j2 template as follows:
+     - replaces all the '?' within the template with YES values such that the values come dynamically
+     - copies the rendered file as /etc/vsftpd/vsftpd.conf on the hosts

 **Task 8**